lirm/aeron-go/archive/README.md

  * [S} The archive state is largely unused.
    * IsOpen()?
  * 10 FIXMEs
+ * [M] Implement AuthConnect, Challenge/Response
  * [?]
-Implement AuthConnect, Challenge/Response
- * [?]
 Add remaining archive protocol packets to proxy, control, archive API, and tests.
- * We can perform a small but frequent optimization by invoking the decoder SbeTemplateId functions in init() and only allocating the structure we need.
-It's arguable that SBE should provide a static function version of this.

-## Recently Done
- * Bunch of documentation
- * Restructured the encoders into the codecs package for better doc and fewer globals
- * [Fixed] RecordingSignalEvents currently throw off the count of fragments/records we want.

 # Bigger picture issues
- * Decided not to do locking in sync api, could subsequently add locks, or just async with locks if desired.
+ * Decided not to do locking in sync api, could subsequently add locks, or just async with locks.
-   It may be that the marshaller should be parameterized for this.
+   It may be that the control marshaller should be parameterized for this.
  * Java and C++ poll the counters to determine when a recording has actually started but the counters are not availabe in go.
-As a result we use delays and hope which isn't ideal.
+As a result we use delays and 'hope' which isn't ideal.
- * OnAvailableCounter noise
+ * It would be nice to silence the OnAvailableCounter noise
  * Within aeron-go there are cases of Log.Fatalf(), see for example trying to add a publication on a "bogus" channel.